-Figure 6.41: Maximum Principal Stresses for No. 5 Double Headed Studs vs. Mid-Span Deflection During Strength Testing of the Precast Bridge Specimen
+Figure 4.41 Maximum Principal Stresses for No. 5 Double Headed Studs vs. Mid-Span Deflection During Strength Testing of the Precast Bridge Specimen

-The load required to cause horizontal shear cracks in the girder haunch can be determined using the stud strain or stress data where strains or stresses suddenly change (Figure 6.41).
-The deflection associated with the sudden change of strains in studs was identified then converted to the actuator
+The load required to cause horizontal shear cracks in the girder haunch can be determined using the stud strain or stress data where strains or stresses suddenly change (Fig. 4.41).
+The deflection associated with the sudden change of strains in studs was identified then converted to the actuator load using the force-displacement relationship.
+The first haunch cracks, based on the measured data (Fig. 4.41) of the headed studs in the hidden pockets filled with non-shrink grout, occurred at an actuator load of 100.6 kips, which is larger than the Service I limit state load of 76.7 kips.

-The actuator load versus measured strain for the inverted U-shape shear studs is shown in Figure 6.42.
-These studs did not yield in any direction.
-The maximum principal stresses (Figure 6.43) were estimated in each pocket similar to what was done for the double-headed studs.
-The maximum principal stress for the inverted U-shape shear studs was 23.9 ksi for the pocket filled LMC and 27.6 ksi for the pocket filled with non-shrink grout.
+The actuator load versus measured strain for the inverted U-shape shear studs is shown in Fig. 4.42.
+It can be seen that these studs did not yield in any direction.
+The maximum principal stresses (Fig. 4.43) were estimated in each pocket similarly to what was done for the double-headed studs.
+It can be seen that the maximum principal stress for the inverted U-shape shear studs was 23.9 ksi for the pocket filled with LMC and 27.6 ksi for the pocket filled with non-shrink grout.
 Therefore, the principal stresses were well below the stud yield stress, indicating sufficient design.

-Figure 6.42: Measured Strain for No. 4 Inverted U-Shape Studs During Strength Testing of the Precast Bridge Specimen
+Figure 4.42 Measured Strain for No. 4 Inverted U-shape Studs During Strength Testing of the Precast Bridge Specimen

-Figure 6.43: Maximum Principal Stresses for No. 4 Inverted U-Shape Studs vs. Mid-Span Deflection During Strength Testing of the Precast Bridge Specimen
+Figure 4.43 Maximum Principal Stresses for No. 4 Inverted U-shape Studs vs. Mid-Span Deflection During Strength Testing of the Precast Bridge Specimen

 The load required to cause horizontal shear cracks in the girder haunch was also determined.
-The first haunch cracks based on the measured strain data (Figure 6.43) for the inverted U-shape shear studs in the full-depth pockets filled with non-shrink grout occurred at an actuator load of 124 kips, and at a load of 149 kips for the full-depth pockets filled with LMC.
+The first haunch cracks based on the measured strain data (Fig. 4.43) for the inverted U-shape shear studs in the full-depth pockets filled with non-shrink grout occurred at an actuator load of 124 kips, and at a load of

+149 kips for the full-depth pockets filled with LMC.
 Both loads are larger than the Service I limit state load of 76.7 kips, confirming that the shear pocket detailing was sufficient.